joshuamiller/minitest-context/README.md

     describe "Addition operator" do
       use_context :operand

-      it "should perform addition on the operand." do result = @operand + 10
+      it "must perform addition on the operand." do result = @operand + 10
         result.must_equal(50)
       end